bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 meaningful common language that carries its possibilities and impossibilities along the stages so that they can be utilised.
-On the contrary the concreteness of the constructs must still maintain the ability to abstract ideas intuitively and allow to control low level implementation details.
+On the contrary the concreteness of the constructs must still maintain the ability to abstract ideas intuitively and allow to control low level details.

 On these grounds it is an overall theme in the bruno programming system to not _extend_ but further and further restrict the more general to the more specific.